rscottwatson/argo-demo/README.md

 src: https://github.com/kubernetes/minikube/issues/6403#issuecomment-888754010

 minikube kubectl -- patch deployment -n ingress-nginx ingress-nginx-controller -p='{"spec":{"template":{"spec":{"containers":[{"name":"controller","args":["/nginx-ingress-controller","--ingress-class=nginx","--configmap=$(POD_NAMESPACE)/ingress-nginx-controller","--report-node-internal-ip-address","--tcp-services-configmap=$(POD_NAMESPACE)/tcp-services","--udp-services-configmap=$(POD_NAMESPACE)/udp-services","--validating-webhook=:8443","--validating-webhook-certificate=/usr/local/certificates/cert","--validating-webhook-key=/usr/local/certificates/key","--enable-ssl-passthrough"]}]}}}}'

+Looks like this get changed on each restart of the minikube instance and the change it not persisted.
+So just edit the deployment and add the option --enable-ssl-passthrough to the arguments of the deployment ingress-nginx-controller in the file /etc/kuberentes/addons/ingress-deploy.yaml

 you can also just edit the deployment and change the args list